apache/fluo-recipes/docs/cfm.md

     CollisionFreeMap<String, Long> wcMap =
         CollisionFreeMap.getInstance(ID, ctx.getAppConfiguration(), combiner);

+    // Register observer that updates the CollisionsFreeMap obsRegistry.register(DocumentObserver.NEW_COL, STRONG, new DocumentObserver(wcMap));

     // Called when the value of a key in the map changes.
 The lambda exports these changes to an
     // external database.
 Make sure to read ValueObserver's javadoc.
     ValueObserver<String, Long> valueObserver = (tx, updates) -> {